erikmeliska/db-admin-tool/README.md

 **Google AI API Key**: Configure via the Settings dialog (⚙️ icon) in the web interface after starting the application.
 The API key is stored securely in your browser's localStorage and sent with each AI request.

+**Session Encryption**: The application automatically generates a secure encryption key on first run to protect stored database credentials.
+The key is saved to `sessions/.encryption-key` and should be backed up for data recovery.

-**No environment variables required** - all configuration is handled through the UI.
+**No environment variables required** - all configuration is handled automatically or through the UI.

 ### Secure Database Connections